-For additional USB programming and technical information, refer to "USB Application Note," available at www.honey-wellaidc.com.
+For additional USB programming and technical information, refer to "USB Application Note," available at Technical Support Knowledge Base (www.hsm.force.com/publickb.)

 Connecting with Keyboard Wedge

 A scanner or base can be connected between the keyboard and PC as a "keyboard wedge," where the scanner provides data output that is similar to keyboard entries.
 The following is an example of a keyboard wedge connection: